QuLogic/cef-nominal-rolls/README.md

 clustering algorithms of scikit-learn to partition the text data into rows and columns, and produces a tabular CSV result.
 The defaults parameters will likely produce terrible results, though.

+`csv2web.py` converts the CSV files into a format suitable for publishing on GitHub.